PriDebnath/run-llm/readme.md

 # Ollama Chat API Script

-This project demonstrates how to use the local [Ollama](https://ollama.com) API to interact with an AI model via Python.
+This project demonstrates how to use the local [Ollama](https://ollama.com) API to interact with an AI model.
 It includes instructions to install the necessary tools, download a model, and run a sample chat script.

 ## Step 1: Install Ollama